gpaux/Mediana/CaseStudy01.md

 {% include JB/setup %}

-Case study 1 deals with a simple setting, a clinical trial with two treatment arms (experimental treatment versus placebo) and a single endpoint, where power calculations can be performed analytically.
-In this setting, closed-form expressions for the sample size can be derived using the central limit theorem or other approximations and operating characteristics of candidate designs are easily evaluated.
+Case study 1 deals with a simple setting, namely, a clinical trial with two treatment arms (experimental treatment versus placebo) and a single endpoint.
+Power calculations can be performed analytically in this setting.
+Specifically, closed-form expressions for the power function can be derived using the central limit theorem or other approximations.

 Several distribution will be illustrated in this case study: